a-essam23/resume-tailor-ai/README.md

 npm run start
 ```

+7. Open **LinkedIn** and click on jobs
+Once you have a job application open, right click and click on
+`✨ Tailor Resume for job application`

-## Limitations
+## ⚠️ Limitations

-- The extension only works with LinkedIn job postings
+- 🔗 The extension only works with LinkedIn job postings
-- The extension only works with Chrome
+- 🌐 The extension only works with Chrome
-- There is currently only 1 theme; however, you can create your own
+- 🎨 There is currently only 1 theme; however, you can create your own
-- There is no UI for the server or the extension
+- 🖥️ There is no UI for the server or the extension

-**All contributions are welcome!**
+**👋 All contributions are welcome!**